Hempel launches two new epoxy primers

 “UAVs provide a safer and more efficient platform for the next generation of surveys and inspections,” says ABS Vice President and Chief Surveyor Joseph Riva.

-Continue reading “Guidance on the use of drones issued by ABS”
+Continue reading “Guidance on the use of drone technology issued by ABS”

 Hydrofoil water taxi Sea Bubble zero emissions concept